KristopherZ/DRP_2025_fall/README.md

 A few notions from topology: open and closed sets, compactness, connectedness, continuity, metric spaces.

-Topology of $\mathbb{R}^n$: Heine-Borel, completeness, Bolzano-Weinerstrass, topological formulations of IVT and EVT.
+Topology of R^n: Heine-Borel, completeness, Bolzano-Weinerstrass, topological formulations of IVT and EVT.

 #### Expected Prerequisites: